 Where a GP/Consultant has recommended or prescribed antihistamine as an initial treatment for symptoms of allergic reaction this will be detailed on the pupils IHP.
-The school will administer 1 standard dose of antihistamine (appropriate to age and weight of the pupil) and it is very important that symptoms are monitored for signs of further allergic reaction.
+The school will follow the instructions given on the IHP and it is very important that symptoms are monitored for signs of further allergic reaction.
 During this time pupils must NEVER be left alone and should be observed at all times.